Diocese of Springfield in Illinois: 1999 to 2009

-In 1999, Pope John Paul II appointed George Lucas of St. Louis as bishop of Springfield in Illinois.
+In 1999, Pope John Paul II appointed George Lucas of St. Louis as bishop of Springfiel.
 In 2001, Lucas established a diaconate formation program for the diocese.
 The five-year program prepared men to become deacons was run by the diocesan Office for the Diaconate, in cooperation with Quincy University in Quincy.
 On June 24, 2007, Lucas ordained the first class of eighteen men.

 In January 2002, Lucas launched an endowment/capital campaign called Harvest of Thanks, Springtime of Hope.
 The program raised over $22.1 million, used to support Catholic education, Catholic Charities, the formation of seminarians and deacon candidates, and the care of retired priests.
 Lucas spearheaded the Built in Faith campaign to raise the $11 million needed to restore the Cathedral of the Immaculate Conception.
 Lucas attended the cathedral dedication on December 2, 2009.

 In 2009, Pope Benedict XVI named Lucas as archbishop of the Archdiocese of Omaha and appointed Bishop Thomas Paprocki, auxiliary bishop of Chicago, as Lucas' replacement.